raditya1117/HoneyBadger/python-errors/article.md

 ## What are the different types of errors in Python?
 We can broadly categorize Python errors into four types.

 1. Syntax errors: Syntax errors occur due to invalid syntax, incorrect indentation, or typos.
+These errors are detected before execution of the program.
-2. Runtime errors:Runtime errors occur during program execution when the Python interpreter encounters an invalid operation.
+2. Runtime errors: Runtime errors occur during program execution when the Python interpreter encounters an invalid operation.
 3. Logical errors: Logical errors are caused due to error in the logic of the program when the code runs without error but produces incorrect results.
-4. File and I/O errors: These errors occur during file operations or input/output tasks.
+4. System level errors: System level errors are raised by the Python runtime environment or the operating system due to reasons like memory overflow or interruptions.
-5. System level errors: System level errors are raised by the Python runtime environment or the operating system due to reasons like memory overflow or interruptions.
+5. File and I/O errors: These errors are a subset of system level errors that occur during file operations or input/output tasks.

 Let's discuss all these errors one-by-one in detail, starting with syntax errors.